DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 could use her scaffold to more deliberately plan for her pupils to be exposed to high-utility, high-frequency vocabulary.
-She decided to add a table of high-frequency words to the laminated scaffold sheet, with the correct spelling in the ‘tick’ column, and common mis-spellings in the ‘cross’ column.
+She decided to add a table of high-frequency words to the laminated scaffold sheet, with the correct spelling in the 'tick' column, and common mis-spellings in the 'cross' column.

 Because
-she was encouraged by her early observations and reflections, she also expanded the use of ‘speaking sentences’ to all pupils in her class, with three levels of scaffold sheets adapted for her pupils’ prior attainment, monitor their use and withdraw them as her pupils became more successful.
+she was encouraged by her early observations and reflections, she also expanded the use of 'speaking sentences' to all pupils in her class, with three levels of scaffold sheets adapted for her pupils' prior attainment, monitor their use and withdraw them as her pupils became more successful.

 ### Evidence of impact so far